seL4/rfcs/src/proposed/998-post-initialiser-rfc.md

 most 3 capabilities in an IPC, but need a more complicated mechanism if there are more than 3 capabilities to pass.

+### Alternative 3: Make the capDL initialiser to do all of this

+Integrating the APCI/PCIe-related work into the capDL initialiser, including the ACPI AML interpreter and PCIe resource configurations, so PCIe devices would be ready after the Microkit starts scheduling PDs.

+This might not be the best solution but worth discussing on it.

 ## Unresolved questions

 1. Microkit SDF syntax of post-initialiser component?
 2. Capabilities passing mechanism between `post-initialiser`?
 3. Should post-initialiser run in a strict order?
 4. Does this design actually not break the Microkit verification story?
+5. How post-initialisers should be scheduled on multi-core systems?